fdelgadom/CarND-Vehicle-Detection/writeup_template.md

 As a consequence of using the last 15 frames, the threshold should also be fixed at a relatively high value: 40

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap:

-### Here are a frame and their corresponding heatmap and the output of `scipy.ndimage.measurements.label()`  :

 ![alt text][image3]

-### Here the resulting bounding boxes are drawn onto the same frame in the serie:
+Here the resulting bounding boxes are drawn onto the same frame:

 ![alt text][image4]